danvoell/Simple-Rails-Listing-and-Profile-Design/README.md

 New Page<br>
 Styalize

-Beyond this functionality, it would be cool if we could create seperate branches or forks with different designs of the common template that anyone could access.
+I would like to could create seperate branches or forks with different designs of the common template that anyone could access.

+If you like this concept, please star OR help out.
+If we have enough interest, we can get some designers to help out.